aalekseev/10-steps-security-pycon-ee-2020/slides/08-guessing.md

 <!-- note

 Changing the admin URL can really make a long way and difference.
-Most automatic tools that scans for admin urls on sites have a predefined dictionary of keywords that they use, and if you are a harder target, the attacker might just skip you application.
+Most automatic tools that scans for admin urls on sites have a predefined dictionary of keywords that they use, and if you are a harder target, by changing the admin url, the attacker might just skip you application.

-And remember all these cases when username and password in plain text was sent over email?

 We talk a bit about configuration of the application, and I mentioned some tools that are available to automatically get reports about some of the vulnerabilities.
 Two next steps are about the tools.
 -->